-On April 24, 2015, the Company entered into a securities purchase agreement (the "April Purchase Agreement") with a group of accredited investors (the "April Purchasers") pursuant to which the Company sold to such purchasers an aggregate of \$1,575,000 principal amount of secured convertible notes (the "April Convertible Notes"), Class A Common Stock Purchase Warrants (the "Class A Warrant" and each a "Class A Warrants", and each a "Class A Warrant") to purchase up to 468,749 shares of the Company's common stock, and Class B Common Stock Purchase Warrants (the "Class B Warrants") to purchase up to 468,749 shares of the Company's common stock, and Class B Common Stock Purchase Warrants (the "Class B Warrants") to purchase up to 468,749 shares of the Company's common stock.
-The Convertible Notes bear interest at 6% per annum and are convertible at any time, in whole or in part, at the option of the holders into shares of common stock at a conversion price of \$2.52 per share.
-The April Warrants are exercisable beginning on October 24, 2015 through October 24, 2020.
-The Class A Warrants have an initial exercise price equal to \$3.02 per share and the Class B Warrants have an initial exercise price equal to \$3.02 per share and the Class B Warrants have an initial exercise price equal to \$3.02 per share.
-The Convertible Notes after deducting debt issuance costs of \$93,500.
+On April 24, 2015, the Company entered into a securities purchase agreement (the "April Purchase Agreement") with a group of accredited investors (the "April Purchasers") pursuant to which the Company sold to such purchasers an aggregate of \$1,575,000 principal amount of secured convertible notes (the "April Convertible Notes"), Class A Common Stock Purchase Warrants (the "Class A Warrants" and each a "Class A Warrant") to purchase up to 46,875 shares of the Company's common stock, and Class B Common Stock Purchase Warrants (the "Class B Warrants", and each a "Class B Warrant"; the Class A Warrants and the Class B Warrants, collectively, the "April Warrants") to purchase up to 46,875 shares of the Company's common stock.
+The Convertible Notes bear interest at 6% per annum and are convertible at any time, in whole or in part, at the option of the holders into shares of common stock at a conversion price of \$25.20 per share.
+The April Warrants are exercisable beginning on October 24, 2015, through October 24, 2020.
+The Class A Warrants have an initial exercise price equal to \$30.20 per share and the Class B Warrants have an initial exercise price equal to \$50.00 per share.
+The Company received cash proceeds of \$1,481,500 from the issuance of the April Convertible Notes after deducting debt issuance costs of \$93,500.

-The Company recorded a debt discount of \$1,575,000 related to the sale of the Convertible Notes and the April Warrants.
+The Company recorded a debt discount of \$1,575,000 related to the sale of the April Convertible Notes and the April Warrants.
 The debt discount reflects the underlying fair value of the April Warrants of approximately \$860,000 on the date of the transaction and a beneficial conversion charge of approximately \$715,000.
 During the period April 23, 2015 through December 8, 2015, the Company amortized \$983,836 of the debt discount as a component of interest expense.